-- Broken white line: You may change lanes if it is safe. - Solid white line: Requires you to stay within the lane and also marks the shoulder of the roadway. - Green Paint: A lane or area on the roadway designated for bicyclists, and increases visibility of bicyclists. - Sharrows: Some streets have shared lane markings or "sharrows" painted on them letting road users know that the lane may be too narrow for drivers and bicyclists to travel side-by-side.
+- Broken white line: You may change lanes if it is safe. - Solid white line: Requires you to stay within the lane and also marks the shoulder of the roadway. - Green Paint: A lane or area on the roadway designated for bicyclists, and increases visibility of bicyclists. - Sharrows: Some streets have shared lane markings or "sharrows" painted on them letting road users know that the lane may be too narrow for drivers lane may be too narrow for drivers and bicyclists to travel side-by-side.
 Bicyclists may ride in the center of a lane with a sharrow or in any situation where they need to avoid obstacles or increase visibility for their safety.